jaythagod/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 #email: ""
 ---

-Jude Gyimah is a a robotics software engineering researcher and a software engineer that applies relevant knowledge, skills and technologies to improve the design and implementation of software systems by automating software engineering for the next generation of intelligent, autonomous, and variant-rich software systems.
+I am a robotics software engineering researcher.
+I design and build applications applicable in service robots, automotive and system software.
+I am particularly intersted in Autonomous Systems Engineering, Domain-specific language design, Feature-Oriented Software Development and Adaptive Systems.
+In my work, i apply relevant knowledge, skills and technologies to improve the design and implementation of software systems by automating software engineering for the next generation of intelligent, autonomous, and variant-rich software systems.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.